Cyprus rejects Russian claims of US military build-up

 NICOSIA, Cyprus (AP) — Cyprus’ foreign minister has rejected Russian claims that the U.S. is looking to set up a military base on the east Mediterranean island as a bulwark against expanding Russian influence in the region.

-Nikos Christodoulides told private TV station Sigma on Friday that he called his Russian counterpart to convey Cyprus’ “grave concern” over the remarks from Russian Foreign Ministry spokeswoman Maria Zakharova.
+Nikos Christodoulides said Friday that he called his Russian counterpart to convey Cyprus’ “grave concern” over the remarks from Russian Foreign Ministry spokeswoman Maria Zakharova.

-The remarks, he said “didn’t correspond with reality” and had breached “diplomatic decorum.”
+“On the one hand, they don’t correspond with reality and on the other, they’re in breach of diplomatic decorum,” Christodoulides told private TV station Sigma.

 Christodoulides said Cyprus receives many foreign government requests to act as a potential waystation for evacuated citizens in case of a regional crisis.
+The minister told parliament recently that last year, the Cypriot government had permitted the use of the country’s airports for humanitarian missions on 672 separate occasions as well as use of its ports 225 times.

 Most Read Nation & World Stories